kubernetes-retired/service-catalog/docs/design.md

 - a Service Broker to specify the set of Services (and variantions of those Services) to Kubernetes that should then be made available to Kubernetes' users
-- a user of Kubernetes to discover the Services that are availble for use
+- a user of Kubernetes to discover the Services that are available for use
 - a user of Kubernetes to request for a new Instance of a Service
 - a user of Kubernetes to link an Instance of a Service to a set of Pods